mark-keast/zone-test/README.md

 and it should load. :relieved:

-## Bug.
-Slight weird issue sometimes when page is loaded console gives errors regarding the images, F5 and its then fine.. weird!

 ## Bugs
 I have noticed the console shows errors regarding 'image' undefined, but F5 ad it loads okay, weird angular one, not sure issue.